 Getting Out Of Mount

-Whether it is BJJ, MMA or the street you DO NOT want to be mounted.
+Whether it is BJJ, MMA, or the street you DO NOT want to be mounted.
 Even if the opponent doesn’t know what they’re doing, it is a dangerous position.
-Similarly, it is very dangerous in sports BJJ too, which is why lots of emphasis is put on escaping it.
+Similarly, it is very dangerous in sports BJJ too, which is why lots of emphases is put on escaping it.
 So, an untrained opponent mounting you shouldn’t worry you if you’ve mastered the Upa escape.
 Once out, you can work towards a dominant position for yourself.

-Back Up With The Technical Stand Up
+Gooing Back On Your Feet With The Technical Stand Up

 Street Fighting Clinch Game